 Perhaps the easiest way to ensure a seamless visit to a GCQ dealership is to call in for an appointment.
 Whether you will check out a car display, book a test drive or even have your vehicle serviced, all brands are encouraging their customers to call the dealership first and set up an appointment.
 This allows the dealerships to control the number of people arriving in their facilities so that they may adhere to proper social distancing requirements.
 With the limited number of personnel on both showroom and service floors, an effectively managed appointment system is key to give you the attention you deserve.

-Noteworthy are some measures certain manufacturers are undertaking to adjust to the “new normal.”
+Noteworthy are some measures certain manufacturers are undertaking to adjust to car buying in the “new normal.”

 Suzuki, Subaru, Mercedes-Benz and Lexus are willing to deliver the brand-new car you purchased to your home so that you do not have to go out and expose yourself to the elements.
 But if you wish to do a personal handover, you will be asked to go alone to their dealerships.
 Lexus and Hyundai have also gone as far as to promote that it is ready to do remote transactions in order to facilitate your purchase.
 So you don’t even have to go to their showroom to buy a car.